colin-bledsoe/colinbledsoe/content/posts/about-me/index.md

 {{< img name="family" size="small">}}

 I have a degree in Chemical Engineering from Brigham Young University.
 My training as a chemical engineer rekindled a childish sense of fascination for the world around me.
 I love finding new ways to use math, science, and computers to reason and attempt to explain observations in my life.
-I hope that you feel a similar sense of excitement and interest as you read my posts.
+I hope that you feel a similar sense of excitement and intrigue as you read my posts.

 *A little more about me..*

 **Engineer**

-I have spent 3 years as a process engineer in a manufacturing setting.
+I have spent 7 years as a process engineer in a manufacturing setting.
 During this time, I've worked in both the semiconductor and carbon fiber composite industries.
 As a process engineer, I frequently feel like a detective seeking out clues that ultimately lead to a discovery about an event either positvely or negatively impacting production.
 Every day I review SPC charts, equipment/operator/maintenance logs, and other data sources to come up with creative and efficient ways to reduce waste while still creating a superior product.

 **Father**